wierzchowski/exchange-rates/README.md

 ### Caveats

-`Store events` Lambda function partially bases on event received.
+`store_rates` Lambda function partially bases on event received.
 If triggered with empty event - reloads only newest rates from ECB, however if `limit` passed in an event - such amount of days is being loaded into DynamoDB.